Back

 • By creating a target and establishing relationships between targets, the ID attribute that is the primary key of the target, the creation date, the update date that are required as standard, and the foreign key attribute of the parent reference are automatically set.

-• Example: If each target requires a name attribute, it is better to use the same name for each.
+• Example: If each target requires an attribute called 'name', it is smart to use the same 'name' for each.

 • Attributes required for Polymorphic relationships and STI inheritance are automatically set (Polymorphic and STI can be ignored if not necessary.)

-Think about the process and normalize (this is very important)
+think and normalize the process (this is very important)

-• Considering the process, if there is overlap in the attributes of the data represented by the target, the common attributes of the target should be isolated.
-This work corresponds to target attributes normalization.
-This is a very important task for effective database management.
+• Thinking about processes (procedures) requires new targets.
+At that time,if there are duplications in the attributes of the actual data represented by the target, it is necessary to separate the common attributes of the target and make them into one parent target.
+This work is equivalent to normalizing the target attributes.
+This is a very important work for effective database management.
+It is not necessary if it has already been taken into account when creating targets and registering attributes.

-• Example: Ordered products generated by the process of purchasing products, if a customer order different products at the same time, the data will be duplicated for items other than products, such as the same order date.
-In this case, the common attribute related to the same order is separated as a target called order, and the order product and the order are linked in a parent-child relationship (one-to-many relationship).
+• Example: Order products generated by the process of purchasing products, if different products are ordered at the same time, attribute values other than those related to products, such as the same order date, will be duplicated.
+In this case, the common attributes of the same order are separated as a target called order, and the order and the order product are linked in a parent-child relationship (one-to-many relationship).

-• old: customer → Product → Ordered product
+• Old: Customer → Product → Order products

-• New: customer → Product → Order - Ordered product (one to many)
+• New: Customer → Product → Order - Order products (one to many)

 process9

-As a result of target normalization, group readjustment, etc., these actions finally must be adjusted.
+As a result of target normalization, group readjustment, etc., the final action must be adjusted.

 readjust actions

-• Action name must be unique within one group.
-Therefore, change one of the duplicate action names to a proper action name
+• Action names must be unique within a group.
+Therefore, change one of the duplicate action names to the appropriate action name.

-• Example: In user management, login, logout, etc. are considered targets of authentication for use.
-In that case, you can create a group called 'authentication' and separate it without creating a target.
+• Example: Login, logout, etc. should be grouped as an authentication group.
+In that case, you can create a group called authentication to separate it (creating a target called authentication just for grouping is not realistic).

 process10

-11. Organize user interface (UI) frames should be associated with each feature:
+11. Organize user interface (UI) frames associated with each feature:

 This is the process of organizing the screen (rough framework) calling each feature and displayed as a result of the feature.